bohdanpotuzhnyi/ClassSense/reports/final/chapters/4_design_rationale.md

-This chapter summarises the main design choices of ClassSense and explains why we focused on low-effort interaction, aggregated feedback, and strong privacy guarantees.

 ## Core interaction principles

 - **Low effort:** classroom interactions must be fast and require minimal attention.
 One-tap input reduces motor and cognitive effort compared to more precise interactions (e.g., sliders) [@fitts1954information].